-(7) The University provides modified assessment arrangements, known as Reasonable Adjustments, to accommodate students with neurodiversity, an ongoing medical or mental health condition, or a disability that may impact upon their studies, in accordance with the Disability Discrimination Act (1992) and the Disability Standards for Education (2005).
-This support extends to students who are primary carers of individuals with an ongoing condition or who are frail and aged.
+- (7) The University provides modified assessment arrangements to accommodate students with a mental health condition, ongoing medical condition or disability (including physical, neurological, intellectual, sensory, acquired brain injury, or specific learning difficulty) that may impact upon their studies, in accordance with the Disability Discrimination Act (1992) and the Disability Standards for Education (2005). - (8) Ongoing modified assessment (special or alternative support) arrangements are established as part of a Learning Access Plan.
+Students seeking ongoing adjustments to assessment under this mechanism should contact the AccessAbility Hub.